mietek/haskell-on-heroku-website/pages/tutorial/index.md

 Use a one-off dyno
 ------------------

-Heroku allows you to run commands on [one-off dynos](https://devcenter.heroku.com/articles/one-off-dynos) with `heroku run`.
+Heroku allows you to run commands on [one-off dynos](https://devcenter.heroku.com/articles/one-off-dynos) with the `heroku run` command.

+Each dyno has its own transient filesystem, which includes the contents of your app’s [slug](https://devcenter.heroku.com/articles/slug-compiler).
+Once the command finishes running, the dyno is shut down, and its filesystem is discarded.

-Try launching a remote shell:
+Try launching a remote shell on a one-off dyno:

 ```
 $ heroku run bash